-5 Conclusion
+5 CONCLUSION

-This study investigated how local milieus foster innovation success of Flemish firms.
-In particular we focus on firms' new product sales and their success in introducing market novelties.
+This study investigated how local milieus foster innovation success in Flemish firms.
+In particular, we focus on firms' new product sales and their success in introducing market novelties.
 We compare the impact of location factors that were indicated as important by firms themselves with measures of regional characteristics that were constructed from other data.
 Thus, we contrast the common practice of linking firm performance indicators to regional characteristics with survey evidence on locational factors.
-While the former approach assumes that location characteristics should affect all firms in the same way, the survey allows us to model firms judging the attractiveness of locations by a heterogeneous set of criteria.
-It turns out that locational factors obtained from the survey which allow the importance of regional factors to be perceived differently across firms, provide more accurate explanation on how local milieus facilitate innovation than regional characteristics that are assumed to affect all firms uniformly.
+While the former approach assumes that location characteristics should affect all firms in the same way, the survey allows us to model how firms judge the attractiveness of locations by a heterogeneous set of criteria.
+It turns out that locational factors obtained from the survey, which allow the importance of regional factors to be perceived differently across firms, provide more a accurate explanation of how local milieus facilitate innovation than regional characteristics, which are assumed to affect all firms uniformly.
 Thus, our results illustrate that the argument that perceptions are more important for explaining organizational behavior than objective conditions (Hellriegel and Slocum 1974) also applies to how regional characteristics affect innovation success.

 Further, our results show that the availability of production factors, in particular skilled labor and proximity to a network of suppliers, is crucial for regional innovation performance.
-Our findings are in line with other research, as for example by Basevi and Ottaviano (2002), Helsley and Strange (2002), or Bacolod et al. (2007), showing the importance of such factors for different performance indicators.
+Our findings are in line with other research, for example by Basevi and Ottaviano (2002), Helsley and Strange (2002), or Bacolod et al. (2007), which shows the importance of such factors for different performance indicators.

 Interestingly, our robustness test using a stricter concept of innovation success, i.e. sales with market novelties excluding imitations, shows that the regions' innovation intensity matters for individual firm performance.
-This highlights the importance of knowledge spillovers for more radical innovation projects, which may suggest to account for the heterogeneity of innovation activity in further research.
+This highlights the importance of knowledge spillovers for more radical innovation projects, which may suggest accounting for the heterogeneity of innovation activity in further research.

 In conclusion, this study shows that characteristics of local milieus which are not naturally given, matter for innovation performance and thus for economic growth and future employment opportunities.
-For the small economic area of Flanders this identifies channels for innovation policy, especially on the background of relatively high foreign ownership in the Flemish business sector.
-It may be in the government's interest to design regional innovation policy conducive to agglomeration of highly skilled labor and high-tech industry to remain competitive in the process of further globalization.
+For the small economic area of Flanders this suggests channels for innovation policy, especially against the background of relatively high foreign ownership in the Flemish business sector.
+It may be in the government's interest to design regional innovation policy conducive to the agglomeration of highly skilled labor and high-tech industry, to remain competitive in the process of further globalization.

 In order to complement our findings, it would be interesting to analyze how policy may foster the development of regional innovative clusters.
-In order to do so, it would be necessary to build a panel of firms which can be traced over a certain time period so that their evolution may be linked to regional dynamics.
-Policy changes over time could then be linked to innovation performance due to regional factor endowments, and thus to the effects of governmental actions fostering the development of highly innovative clusters.
+To achieve this, it would be necessary to build a panel of firms which can be traced over a certain time period so that their evolution can be linked to regional dynamics.
+Policy changes over time could then be linked to innovation performance due to regional factor endowments, and thus improve governmental actions fostering the development of highly innovative clusters.